c-vandenberg/aidockflow/README.md

 A `.smi` file is plain text, tab-separated list of molecules:
   * First column – SMILES string
   * Second column – InchiKey

+### 1.5.
+Prepare Target Structure
+1. Target to be defined by Uniprot Accession Number in training config file.
+2. Download PDB or AlphaFold model (target source database to be defined in training config file).
+3. Use PDBFixer to add missing residues/atoms, assign bonds, and remove water molecules.
+4. Use `propka` to add pH 7.4 protonation.
+5. Use OpenBabel to add hydrogens.
+6. Energy-minimize side chains with Rosetta FastRelax (2,000 cycles, coordinates constraints).
+7. Convert to PDBQT with AutoDockTools script (`prepare_receptor4.py`).
+8. Store copy of relaxed target in both PDB and PDBQT files (`target_prepped.pdb` and `target_prepped.pdbqt`).

+## 2. Featurization (Round 0 Initially)
+**Data Type Conversions:**
+1. SMILES → Graphs (for GNN machine learning).
+2. SMILES → ETKDG conformer in SDF files (for docking).
+3. SMILES → 1024-bit ECFP4 (for clustering, similarity searches, FNN pre-screen etc.)

+### 2.1.
+Canonicalize Ligands and Add Explicit Hydrogens
+1. Load SMILES from training (and validation and testing if round 0) `.smi` files, convert to `rdkit.Mol` objects (`Chem.MolFromSmiles(smi, sanitize=True)`).
+2. Check if each SMILES are correct by checking that `rdkit.Mol` object is not `None`.
+3. Add stereochemistry tags to each SMILES string via `rdkit.Chem.rdmolops.AssignStereochemistry(mol, cleanIt=True, force=True)`
+4. Add explicit hydrogens via `rdkit.Chem.AddHs(mol)`.
+This is needed for 3-D embedding and for graphs that encode hydrogen counts.
+5. Save cleaned SMILES as `cleaned_round0_full_train.smi.gz`, `cleaned_full_val.smi.gz`, and `cleaned_full_test.smi.gz`.

+### 2.2.
+Generate Graph Objects & Attach Initial Labels
+Because the GNN needs node/edge features, we need to build graph objects for each SMILES string.
+1. Load SMILES from `cleaned_round0_full_train.smi.gz`, `cleaned_full_val.smi.gz`, and
+`cleaned_full_test.smi.gz`.
+2. For every molecule, build an atom-bond graph with:
+   1. Element
+   2. Degree
+   3. Formal charge
+   4. Aromatic flag
+   5. Hybridization
+   6. Ring flag
+   7. Bond type
+   8. Conjugated ring flag
+3. Recommended libraries include PyTorch‑Geometric, DGL or Chemprop (they all expose a “Mol ⇒ Data” helper).
+4. Each molecule graph needs to have its InChiKey assigned to it for identification, along with a label.
+(See below).
+5. Serialize the list with `torch.save` or `joblib` (~3 GB per 1 million molecules, compressible) to `graphs_round0_train.pt`, `graphs_val.pt`, and `graphs_test.pt` (binary; tens of GB).

+The `graphs_*.pt` files are single PyTorch files that holds the following triplet for every ligand processed in round 0:
+1. **InChiKey** (attribute `inchi_key`): Immutable ID used throughout the pipeline.
+2. **Graph Object**: Atoms/bonds and their features for the GNN.
+3. **Label** (attribute `y`): 1 = binder, 0 = non-binder, –1 = masked/unknown.

+The graph object will be a PyG `torch_geometric.data.Data` instance.
+The InChiKey will be the `Data.inchi_key` attribute that is a Python `str` data type.
+The Label will be the `Data.y` attribute that is a Python `int` data type that has been cast to a `torch.long` data type.

+For the initial labels, we want to set all the seed positives as binders (1), and all others as non-binders (0) initially:
+1. `seed_positives = set(train_pos.parquet.inchi_key)`
+2. For every `mol_graph`, if `inchi_key` in `seed_positives`:
+   1. `mol_graph.y = tensor([1])`
+3. Else:
+   1. `mol_graph.y = tensor([0])`

+We will also do the same for `graphs_val.pt`, and `graphs_test.pt`, but their labels will remain frozen for the entire training regime.

+### 2.3.
+Create Cumulative Training Dataset (`graphs_master.pt`)
+The `graphs_master.pt` file is a single PyTorch file that holds the same triplet for every ligand processed so far.

+For the initial `graphs_master.pt` file we will simply make a copy of `graphs_round0_train.pt` (N.B. we do not include any ligands from the validation or test datasets.
+However, this will be the cumulative training dataset and at the end of each round we will append all the new ligand graphs used in that round (i.e. `graphs_round{r}_train.pt`), as well as update any newly calculated labels from that training round.

+### 2.4.
+Create 3-D Conformers
+Because fast VSX docking needs initial 3-D coordinates, we must convert each ligand to an ETKDG conformer.
+1. Load SMILES from `cleaned_round0_full_train.smi.gz`.
+2. Convert each SMILES string to an `rdkit.Mol` object via `rdkit.Chem.AllChem.EmbedMolecule`.
+3. Energy-minimize with 200‑step MMFF or UFF minimization.
+This is a good enough minimization with minimal computational overhead.
+4. Batch-write ligands to 50 SDF files, with 10,000 ligands per SDF file, and `gzip` each file.
+This format is preferred by Rosetta’s “multi-ligand” mode.
+5. E.g. `batch_0001.sdf.gz`, `batch_0001.sdf.gz`, etc. (~20 MB each).

+### 2.5.
+Cache Fingerprints (1024-Bit ECFP4)
+By caching each molecule as a 1024-bit ECFP4, we can do fast similarity searches, clustering, and an optional FNN pre-screen.
+1. Load SMILES from `cleaned_round0_full_train.smi.gz`.
+2. Compute 1024-bit ECFP4 for each ligand and pack into NumPy `uint8` arrays via `fps = [np.packbits(AllChem.GetMorganFingerprintAsBitVect(Chem.MolFromSmiles(smiles) ,2,1024)) for smiles in round0_candidates]`.
+3. Save as `round0_train.fp.npy`.
+4. N.B.
+If we later want to compare chemical space coverage between train and test, we can also load `cleaned_full_val.smi.gz` and `cleaned_full_test.smi.gz` and save to `val.fp.npy` and `test.fp.npy` respectively.

+### 2.6.
+Create “Seen” Hash-Set
+We need to keep track of what training ligands the GNN will have seen after round 0.
+This includes all training molecules that have already been converted to graphs and ETKDG conformers.
+**N.B.** To avoid data leakage we do not include validation or test ligands as they are not to be used in the active learning loop.
+1. **Read the Training Ligand InChiKeys Just Processed:**
+   1. Load InChiKeys from `cleaned_round0_full_train.smi.gz`.
+2. **Save InChiKeys to Disk:**
+   1. Insert every key into an in-memory `set()` and then serialize it to disk by saving to `seen_inchikeys.pkl.gz`.

+## 3. Surrogate GNN Model Training & Tuning
+At a high-level, our active learning technique can be broken down into:
+1. **Surrogate GNN Model Training & Tuning**
+   1. The surrogate GNN model is continuously retrained with ~500,000 molecules/ligands at the start of each full training iteration.
+2. **Active Learning Loop (VSX-Derived Labels)**
+   1. The GNN model that just finished training is then used in the active learning loop to pick the next ~500,000 molecules → Dock them with VSX → Calculate each ligand’s ΔG → Turn the ΔG scores into new labels (binders=1, non-binders=0, masked=-1).

+For the Surrogate GNN Model Training & Tuning, round 0 will differ from subsequent rounds:
+1. **Round 0:**
+   1. We first train the GNN (GNN0) using the graphs from `graphs_round0_train.pt`.
+   2. As per step 2.2:
+      1. The seed positives (i.e. the “high-fidelity actives” from step 1.1) are given the label 1 as they are known binders.
+      2. The centroid molecules are assumed to be non-binders and are given the label 0.
+2. **Round k (≥ 1):**
+   1. We retrain the GNN and fine-tune using everything that has been labelled from the previous round’s active learning loop.

+### 3.1.
+Model Choice (Round 0 Only)
+1. Can use Direct-MPNN from Chemprop, use 3-4 message-passing steps, and a hidden size of 300.
+2. The Pytorch-Geometric equivalent is `GINConv` or `GATv2Conv`.

+### 3.2.
+Bayesian/Monte-Carlo Hyperparameter Search (Round 0 Only)
+1. Prepare a stratified 80/20 split of the labelled set `graphs_round0_train.pt`.
+2. Define initial hyperparameters as:
+   1. `hidden_size` = 300
+   2. `message_depth` = 3
+   3. `dropout` = 0.2
+   4. `learning_rate` = 3e-4
+   5. `weight_decay` = 1e-6
+3. Use a small Optuna or Ray Tune search to find the Area Under the Receiver Operating Characteristic curve (AUROC) on the 20% validation slice (binary 1 v 0), with a TPE or BOHB sampler.
+4. Do ~25 trails, with each trial training for 10 epochs with early stopping.
+5. Pick best AUROC trial and dump its parameters (hidden size, message depth, dropout, learning rate, weight decay) to `best_hyperparams.json`.
+6. Feed these `best_hyperparams.json` values into the training regime for round 0 and disable further hyperparameter searching.
+Only the weights are to evolve in later rounds, not the hyperparameters or model architecture.

+### 3.3.
+Training/Fine-Tuning
+In a molecule-focused GNN, the encoder is a stack of message-passing layers.
+Each layer:
+1. Collect information from every atom’s neighbours.
+2. Merges (e.g. sum/mean/attention) those messages.
+3. Updates the atom’s hidden vector.

+After `k` rounds every atom’s vector encodes information from atoms that are up to `k` bonds away.

+In its final layer, the encoder pools all atom vectors into one fixed-length molecule vector, usually by a simple sum or mean.
+The output head is the final classification or regression function that sits on top of this final encoder layer.
+It takes the single fixed-length molecule vector as input.

+In most GNN libraries, this output head is just a two-layer MLP that turns this final vector into either:
+  * A single sigmoid score (in our case binder/non-binder).
+  * A single linear value (e.g. Predicted ΔG, Kd etc.).